medtrailtech/will-sdk-for-signature-windows/GETTING-STARTED.md

 ### Create Signature Image

-Having captured a signature your application has a signature object containing contextual information (who/why etc) and pen data (x/y/p data).
+Having captured a signature your application will have a signature object containing contextual information (who/why etc) as well as pen data (x/y/p data).
 To create an image use the RenderBitmap API:
 ```
   flags = 0x1000 | 0x80000 | 0x400000;    //SigObj.outputFilename | SigObj.color32BPP | SigObj.encodeData